plt3/clip-for-me/README.md

 ## Examples:

-See the examples directory for an example [Markdown file](examples/example.md) and corresponding [JSON file](examples/example.json) (the latter was generated with `python3 cli.py --parse-highlights examples/example.md`).
-If you run `python3 cli.py examples/example.json`, clip-for-me will download the YouTube videos and clip all the highlights, producing the following directory structure:
+See the examples directory for an example [Markdown file](examples/example.md) and corresponding [JSON file](examples/example.json) (the latter was generated with `python3 cli.py convert examples/example.md`).
+If you run `python3 cli.py all examples/example.json`, clip-for-me will download the YouTube videos and clip all the highlights, producing the following directory structure:

 ![example_results](https://github.com/plt3/clip-for-me/assets/65266160/0b3704bf-28ab-4682-804f-10725b59ac80)